bofh69/nfc2klipper/README.md

 ### PN532 bug in the nfcpy module

-When using running it with the raspberry pi's mini-uart (ttyS0 as device), it works fine.
+When running it on a raspberry pi's mini-uart (ttyS0 as device), it works fine.
 When using the other UART (ttyAMA0), I can only run the programs once.
 I have to power cycle the PN532 to get them to run again.
 Just rebooting the pi doesn't help.